Skip to Main Content

 1. Reviewing a resource's list of references

-2. Using tools provided in Philosopher's Index, LibrarySearch and Google Scholar to see who has since cited that resource in their work.
+2. Using tools provided in PhilPapers, Philosopher's Index, LibrarySearch and Google Scholar to see who has since cited that resource in their work.

 Citation Chaining in Philosopher's Index